mayallzObject/computer-science-quiz/README.md

 - [Project Kanban Board](https://github.com/mayallzObject/cool-trivia-front/projects/1)

-## :clipboard:**Introduction**
+## :clipboard:  **Introduction**

     I made the "Cool Trivia Science Computer Science" quiz because I love science, and the science I know the least about is CS.
     Being part of the Philosophy Club at the university I understand the value of questions.
 I made this application using a Trivia API.
     It's a fairly simple application produced with the emphasis on learning new technologies( TypeScript + Material-UI ) and applying the skills that I've required in the past few months.

-##  **Goals of this project**
+##  :mortar_board:  **Goals of this project**

  1. The main goal of this project is to gain experience in developing a full-stack app and learn new technologies.

         note: The app is not fully responsive and styling is not final.
         A new scoring system and category picker will be added in the new update.

-### Objectives
+###  :pencil2:  Objectives
    - Practical applications of learned skills:

          ReactJS, Node(ES6), Redux, REST,

    - Implementation of new technologies.

-      1. TypeScript
-      2. Material-UI
+           TypeScript, Material-UI

-   - Creating user stories, database models, and wireframes.
+   - Creating user stories, database diagrams, and wireframes.
    - Practice with version control - branching and pull requests.

-###### Objectives that I did good.
+######  :heavy_check_mark:  Objectives that I did good.
-   1. Successfully implemented part of the required skills.
+    Successfully implemented part of the required skills.
-   2. A functional TypeScript app with Material-UI styling.
+    A functional TypeScript app with Material-UI styling.

-###### Objectives that I could do better
+######  :x:  Objectives that I could do better
-   1. The git hub commits and pull requests went bad.
-   There is a lot to improve, but thankfully during my team-project, I had the opportunity to make do it better.
+     Commit masseges and atomic commits were not implamentet correctly.
-   Communication is a key for me so I will be doing GitHub courses.
+     Due to time restrictions, bad planning and inexperience I did not do a good job Communication is a key for me.
+I am curretly doing advaced GitHub courses.
+     Instead of starting the project from scratch.
+I decided to leave it like this and improve on my new project.

 ## **Setup**
-#### Server setup
+**Server setup**

-- clone the repository
+    clone the repository
-- cd into the project directory
+    cd into the project directory
-- on first run, run the script npm run initialize, this will run npm i && npm run resetDB && npm run start afterward, simply run npm run start which will run the script npx nodemon index.js or node index.js the server runs on port 4000 by default.
+    on first run, run the script npm run initialize, this will run npm i && npm run resetDB && npm run start afterward, simply run npm run start which will run the script npx nodemon index.js or node index.js the server runs on port 4000 by default.

-#### Client setup
+**Client setup**

-- clone the repository
+    clone the repository
-- cd into the project directory
+    cd into the project directory
-- on the first run, run the script npm run initialize, this will run npm install && react-scripts star
-- afterward, the first run just run the script npm run start to start development
-- the client runs on localhost:3000 by default
+    on the first run, run the script npm run initialize, this will run npm install && react-scripts star afterward, the first run just run the script npm run start to start development the client runs on localhost:3000 by default
-)

 ## **Technologies**